Landscape Oil Paintings:

 Landscape Oil Painting Hyperrealism Art David Patch Artist

-Displayed at the Mall Galleries in London, this picture came within 1 point of winning £20,000 in the 2003 Not the Turner Prize competition with ten thousand entries based mainly on quality and technical excellence.
+Displayed at the Mall Galleries in London, this picture came within 1 point of winning £20,000 in the 2003 Not the Turner Prize competition with ten thousand entries based mainly on quality and technical excellence - but not subject matter.
 It was an experiment using oil paint for the first time, I wanted to find out how far I could push it and how fine I could go with the detail.

 Oil on board size 18x26 inches © David Patch